 Q. Why is my sealer turning to dry gray after applying?

 Ans.
 When the sealer dries below the recommended temperatures, it will turn to gray color as it dries.
-This includes in cooler temperatures, shaded places or high humidity places.
+This includes cooler temperatures, shaded places, or high humidity places.
 But usually, the graying is only temporary as the full sun will cure it back to its normal black color.
-Also, you can get rid of the temporary gray by use of peculiar additives that help in the drying of the sealer.
+Also, you can get rid of the temporary gray by the use of peculiar additives that help in the drying of the sealer.